rexrainbow/phaser3-rex-notes/docs/docs/ui-gridtable.md

     - `scroller.pointerOutRelease` : Set to `true` to release input control when pointer out of gameObject.
     - `scroller.dragRate` : Rate of dragging distance/dragging speed.
 Default value is `1`.
     - Set to `false` to skip creating scroller.
+- `scrollerX`, `scrollerY` : Configuration of scrollerX, scrollerY behavior, for two-sliders mode.
 - `mouseWheelScroller` : Configuration of mouse-wheel-scroller behavior.
     - `mouseWheelScroller.focus` :
         - `true` : Only scrolling when cursor is over table.
         - `false` : Scrolling without checking cursor.
 Default behavior.
     - `mouseWheelScroller.speed` : Scrolling speed, default value is `0.1`.
     - Set to `false` to skip creating mouse-wheel-scroller.
 Default behavior.
+- `mouseWheelScrollerX`, `mouseWheelScrollerY` : Configuration of mouse-wheel-scrollerX, or mouse-wheel-scrollerY behavior, for two-sliders mode.
 - `clamplChildOY` : Set `true` to clamp scrolling.
 - `createCellContainerCallback` : Callback to return a container object, or `null` of each visible cell.
     - Properties of `cell` parameter